Holy Innocents

 What is the Episcopal Church?

 The Episcopal Church is part of the Anglican Communion.
 Our tradition is a blending of protestant and catholic Christianity in which Christians of either tradition may find a home where each tradition enriches and fulfills the other.
 Our doctrine is based in Scripture, Tradition and Reason.
-Especially important to Episcopalians is Holy Scripture and “to do justice, to love kindness, and to walk humbly with your God.”
-Micah 6:8b
+We are in full communion with the Evangelical Lutheran Church of America and other global denominations, and welcome all searching for a spiritual home.

 Our Staff